ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 Consistently with {{Section 7 of I-D.ietf-ace-oscore-gm-admin}}, the following holds for the Group Manager.

-* It MUST support the top-level link elements 'error', 'error_description', 'ace_groupcomm_profile', 'exp', and 'group_policies' corresponding to the ACE Groupcomm Parameters defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.
+* It MUST support the top-level link elements 'ace_groupcomm_profile', 'exp', and 'group_policies' corresponding to the ACE Groupcomm Parameters defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.

   This is consistent with what is defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}} for the Key Distribution Center, of which the Group Manager defined in {{I-D.ietf-ace-key-groupcomm-oscore}} is a specific instance.